-Migrating H2 data to MySQL using the command line As of version 12.30, you can use a MySQL database to store Policy Manager's data instead of the standard H2 database.
+Migrating H2 data to MySQL using the command line You can use a MySQL database to store Policy Manager's data instead of the standard H2 database.

 If you want to use MySQL with Policy Manager, you need to have MySQL installed either on the same machine as Policy Manager or on a different node that it can access.